samaea/expensesbotworkshop/README.md

 </br>

 ## Before you start...
-Please use this link "OFFIDICAL LAB SET UP L INK HAS TO BE PASTED" to set up your lab environment and get your Demo Lab credentials you will use throughout the workshop.
+Please use this link "OFFICIAL LAB SET UP LINK HAS TO BE PASTED" to set up your lab environment and get your Demo Lab credentials you will use throughout the workshop.

 --> screenshot